 Innovation refers to the process of doing new things or doing old things that are already being done in new ways.
-It involves the transformation of creative ideas into useful application, e.g., products, services, processes, techniques, etc. Creativity is a prerequisite to innovation.
-But creative ideas have little value they are converted into new products, services or processes.
-Innovation requires action and not just conceiving new ideas.
+It involves the transformation of creative ideas into useful applications, e.g., products, services, processes, techniques, etc. Creativity is a prerequisite for innovation.
+But creative ideas have little value unless they are converted into new products, services, or processes.
+Innovation requires action, not just conceiving new ideas.

 Innovation needs to be differentiated from both creativity and invention.
-Creativity is the process of generating new or novel ideas whereas innovation is the process of translating ideas into business opportunities.
-There is close inter-relationship between creativity and innovation.
-Creative ideas are useless until these are converted into useful products and services.
+Creativity is the process of generating new or novel ideas, whereas innovation is the process of translating ideas into business opportunities.
+There is a close relationship between creativity and innovation.
+Creative ideas are useless until they are converted into useful products and services.
 At the same time, innovations are not possible without new ideas.

 Innovation is also different from innovation.
-Invention involves discovery of new materials, methods or principles.
-Innovation involves application of inventions for commercial purpose.
-Following figure shows the difference between invention and innovation.
+Invention involves the discovery of new materials, methods, or principles.
+Innovation involves the application of inventions for commercial purposes.
+The following figure shows the difference between invention and innovation.

-(ii) Introduction of a new manufacturing process that has not been tested or commercially exploited (e.g., assembly line for cars by Henri Ford).
+- Introduction of a new manufacturing process that has not been tested or commercially exploited (e.g., an assembly line for cars by Henri Ford).

-(iii) Location of a new source of raw material or semi- finished product (e.g., nylon based tyre code).
+- Location of a new source of raw material or semi-finished product (e.g., nylon-based tire code).

-(iv) Opening of a new market (e.g., rural market for life style products).
+- Opening of a new market (e.g., the rural market for lifestyle products).

-(v) Developing a new combination of means of production (e.g., gas based steel plants).
+- Developing a new combination of means of production (e.g., gas-based steel plants).

-(vi) Discovery of a new new form of Organisation of industry (e.g., limited liability partnership and one person company).
+- Discovery of a new form of organization in industry (e.g., limited liability partnership and one-person company).

 Concept and Nature

-1. Technological Innovation.
-Developing new products and new production is known as technological innovation.
-It involves creation of new and better products and technologies.
-Leading companies introduce new and improved products as their existing products reach the maturity stage of product life cycle.
+- Technological Innovation: Developing new products and new production methods is known as technological innovation.
+It involves the creation of new and better products and technologies.
+Leading companies introduce new and improved products as their existing products reach the maturity stage of the product life cycle.
 Technological innovations thus refer to the tangible products or processes resulting from technological development.
 A general model of technological innovation is given in the following figure.

-2. Creative Source.
-The creative source is an individual who discovers the new idea.
+- Creative Source: The creative source is an individual who discovers a new idea.

-2. Champion.
-The individual who pursues the idea, plans its application, acquires resources and establishes its market is called a champion.
+- Champion: The individual who pursues the idea, plans its application, acquires resources, and establishes its market is called a champion.
 He converts a creative idea into a marketable application.

 Technological innovation can be successful when the following conditions exist:

-(i) An outstanding person is an executive leadership position to support a strategic decisions that encourage creativity and innovation.
+- An outstanding person is in an executive leadership position to support strategic decisions that encourage creativity and innovation.

-(ii) An operational leader to carry out the essential tasks of converting knowledge into a commercial application.
+- An operational leader carries out the essential tasks of converting knowledge into a commercial application.

-(iv) The realisation of the product, process or service as a useful innovation providing value to society.
+- The realization of the product, process, or service as a useful innovation providing value to society.

 These three must work together to bring the idea to fruition.

-(i) Availability of resources and supporting technology to succeed in the endeavour.
+- Availability of resources and supporting technology to succeed in the endeavor.

-(ii) Cooperation and support from external sources who can influence the success of a innovation, including government agencies, investors, vendors, suppliers and creditors.
+- Cooperation and support from external sources can influence the success of an innovation, including government agencies, investors, vendors, suppliers, and creditors.

-Plastic water bottles and artificial sugar are examples of technological innovation.
-A technological innovation provide solutions to a problem.
-But it also involves the technological risk.
-For example, X-rays brought about a revolution in medical service but it causes risk of radiation and can be abused.
+- Plastic water bottles and artificial sugar are examples of technological innovation.
+Technological innovation provides solutions to problems.
+But it also involves technological risk.
+For example, X-rays brought about a revolution in medical services, but they pose a risk of radiation and can be abused.

 The 50 Most Innovative Companies